You are here: Health Service / Sexual and Reproductive Health

 Contraception

 Condoms are available free of charge in the Health Service office.
-Select oral contraceptives, Depo Provera and Nuva Ring are also available for a fee.
-Please call Health Service to schedule an appointment with a nurse practitioner to discuss contraceptive options.
-Emergency contraception (Plan B) can be obtained during normal business hours.
+Select oral contraceptives, Depo Provera, Nuva Ring and Nexplanon are also available for a fee (or billed to insurance).
+Please call Health Service to schedule an appointment with a provider to discuss contraceptive options.
+Emergency contraception (ex: Plan B) can be obtained during normal business hours.

 Sexually Transmitted Infections